tyleretters/lordsofthepit.com/_pages/lords-haus.md

 Snacks, breakfasts, catered lunches and catered dinners will be provided.
 Please incude food allergies or dietary restrictions with your registration.
 Booze and grass are all BYOB, so bring the good stuff.

+Ammenaties include an indoor pool, living room bird cage, six bathrooms, one urinal, and more bunk beds than Heaven's Gate.
+The weather will be moderately more favorable, so there may be some opportunity for outdoor activities.

 ---

 ## Tournament Info

 - Friday's main event will be Middle School.
-- Saturday's main event will be the 2022 Lords of the Pit Championship ('93/94 EC Rules.)
+- Saturday's main event will be the 2022 Lords of the Pit Championship (93/94 EC Rules.)
 - All other tournaments will be announced at a later date.

 Playtest cards (markers on basic lands) are allowed.
 Please take pride in their presentation.
 All cards and sleeves must be indistinguishable when face down or shuffled.